waqasbhatti/lcc-server/README.md

 ## Notes

-- add a conesearch server based on kdtree and pickles. this will run in memory
+- add a conesearch server based on kdtree and pickles. this will run in memory. use the zones thingie to split by declination and query region expanding like in that Tamas Budavari paper. this way, we'll only store easy stuff in the SQL server, so we can use sqlite if needed.

-- add asynchronous result stuff based on HTTP 303 See other like Gaia ADQL
+- add asynchronous result stuff based on HTTP 303 See other like Gaia ADQL. now that we know how to run stuff in tornado asynchronously using the ProcessPoolExecutors, we probably don't need any stupid message queue nonsense

-- add support for two backends: pickles only and Postgres
+- add support for search backends: (1) pickles only + SQlite or (2) pickles and Postgres